 - Course requirements: A minimum of eight units of graduate courses at the University of Pennsylvania, numbered 500 and above, is required for the Masters degree, including at least four taken at the Penn Mathematics Department.
 Among these courses, every student must take at least a semester of graduate courses in each of algebra, analysis and geometry-topology.

-- Language requirement: There is no foreign language requirement for the Masters degree.
+- Language requirement: There is no language requirement for the Masters degree.

-- The Masters General Examination: The student will take a General Examination for the Masters degree.
+- The Masters General Examination (Masters Thesis Defense): The student will take a General Examination for the Masters degree.
 This exam consists of a presentation by the student of the content of the thesis, followed by questions from the faculty on the topic presented and related areas of mathermatics.
 The student must deliver a copy of the masters thesis to the graduate coordinator at least one week before this General Examination, so that it will be available for the reading by the mathematics faculty.

 - Some important administrative details:

 - Administration of the Graduate Program: The Graduate Group Chair directs and oversees the administration of the graduate program, advises the graduate students in this program, and assesses their progress on a continuing basis.
 The Graduate Group Chair is aided in this by the Graduate Preliminary Exam Committee, the Graduate Advising Committee, and the First Year Course Committee.

 - Timing: The program leading to the Masters degree should ordinarily be completed within two years of full time study, and in any case must be completed within three years of full time study.
 Part time study, when allowed, will have a corresponding timetable set in each case by the Graduate Group Chair.